lillian0624/React-app-Weather/README.md

 - The city-state is managed in the App.js component, and it updates when a new city is submitted.
 - User input is cleared after submission for a better user experience.
 - Error handling is included in case of API request failures.
+- Responsive design for optimal usability and appeal on various devices and screens.

 ## Improvements and Considerations: